 Because we are roasting the whole pumpkin, you only need to wash it and scrub away any dirt.
 You can cut the stem off prior to cooking or leave it on.
 After the pumpkin has been air fried, the stem is easy to pull off.
 If you have a small air fryer that does not fit the whole pumpkin, cut it in half and remove the stringy fibers and seeds before air frying.
 If the pumpkin fits in your air fryer whole, you'll do this once it's done and cooled.

 How Long to Air Fry

 - Wash your pumpkin, scrubbing away any dirt.
-Remove the stem if doing so is necessary for it to fit in your air fryer basket or oven.
+Remove the stem if doing so is necessary for it to fit in your air fryer basket.

-- Cut the pumpkin in half and scoop out the fibers and seeds.
-Peel the skin off using your hands.
+- When done, carefully transfer the pumpkin to a cutting board and let cool for 15-20 minutes.
+Cut the pumpkin in half and scoop out the fibers and seeds.
+Peel the skin off using tongs or your fingers.
 A knife can be used to cut away any skin that is difficult to peel.
 Bonus- use the skin to make pumpkin chips!

-- Use a food processor or blender to create a puree or mashed pumpkin (see below for specific suggestions for using).
+- Use a food processor or blender to create a puree or mashed pumpkin.

 How to Store